Lie Groupoids and Differentiable Stacks: Lie groupoids

 This construction admits the usual variants.
 For instance, if the vector bundle is endowed with a metric we can define the {\bf orthogonal linear groupoid} $O(E)\toto M$, which consists of the isometries between the fibers. \end{example}

 \begin{example}[Orbifolds] Orbifolds are spaces locally modeled by quotients of euclidean spaces by finite group actions.
 We refer to \cite{mm} for a detailed treatment.
-During these notes we briefly discuss how orbifolds can be framed into the theory of Lie groupoids and orbispaces.
+During these notes we briefly discuss how orbifolds can be framed into the theory of Lie groupoids and differentiable stacks.

 Recall that an orbifold chart $(U,G ,\phi)$ on a space $O$ consists of a connected open $U\subset\R^d$ in some euclidean space, a finite group of $G\subset {\rm Diff}(U)$, and an open embedding $\phi:U/G \to O$.
 An orbifold consists of a space $O$ endowed with an orbifold atlas, that is, a collection $\U=\{(U_i,G_i,\phi_i)\}_i$ of compatible orbifold charts.
 Two atlases define the same orbifold if they are compatible, namely if their union is again an atlas.